The year 2022 was a tale of two markets in Manhattan.

-While it is premature to draw inferences from the virus’ impact on the Manhattan house prices, former Federal Reserve Bank Chairman, Ben Bernanke, noted that this economic halt is more like a natural disaster than an economic depression.
+While it is premature to draw inferences from the virus’ impact on the Manhattan real estate prices, former Federal Reserve Bank Chairman, Ben Bernanke, noted that this economic halt is more like a natural disaster than an economic depression.
 This is not a result of a breakdown in a financial system like in 2008 or the Great Depression.
 Banks are strong and well capitalized.
 Thankfully, the Fed moved quickly on monetary stimulus and the administration moved quickly on fiscal stimulus.

 Ultimately, this is a health issue that can be solved, especially now that everyone is focused on the problem of Covid 19.